-CTE S Standards and Benchmarks 16.0 Identify shampoo/hair conditioners and scalp treatments.
+CTE 17.0 Standards and Benchmarks Identify shampoo/hair conditioners and scalp treatments.
 Evaluate scalp and hair needs by analysis, demonstrating an awareness of diseases and disorders.
 Communicate an understanding of the chemical compositions and reactions of shampoos, conditioners, and rinses with water and each other.
-Demonstrate an understanding of electrical current, transfer of energy and have it affects the claim.
-Demonstrate application of champoo and rinsing. how it affects the skin.
-Demonstrate application of shampoo, manipulations and rinsing The student will be able to: 16.01 Prepare the client for service.
-Communicate the needs of the client by making appropriate adjustment in language use in work situations demonstrating sensitivity to gender and cultural bias.
-Demonstrate the practice of effective draping of the client to insure safety in the workplace and community.
-16.02 Analyze and evaluate the hair's chemical composition and structure.
-16.03 Identify different compositions of shampoos.
-Utilize problem-solving skills to determine the appropriate products and applications and communicate an understanding of factors that influence the choice of products to meet client's needs 16.04 Understand the chemical reaction of the shampoo molecule on the hair and scalp and utilize proper manipulations.
-16.05 Rinse shampoo thoroughly from hair and scalp.
+Demonstrate an understanding of electrical current, transfer of energy and how it affects the skin.
+Demonstrate application of shampoo, manipulations and rinsing The student will be able to: 17.01 Prepare the client for service.
+17.02 Analyze and evaluate the hair's chemical composition and structure.
+17.03 Identify different compositions of shampoos.
+Utilize problem-solving skills to determine the appropriate products and applications and communicate an understanding of factors that influence the choice of products to meet client's needs 17.04 Understand the chemical reaction of the shampoo molecule on the hair and scalp and utilize proper manipulations.
+17.05 Rinse shampoo thoroughly from hair and scalp.
 Understand the chemical reaction of shampoo with water composition, temperature and electrostatic force of each.
-16.06 Identify different compositions of conditioners.
+17.06 Identify different compositions of conditioners.
 Utilize problem solving skills determine the appropriate products and applications to communicate an understanding of factors that influence the choice of products to meet client's needs.
-16.07 Apply treatment or conditioner according to manufacturer's directions.
-16.08 Demonstrate the proper manipulation based on the scalp analysis and client consultation.
-16.09 Set up and operate electrical equipment as required (high frequency currents, ultra violet or infrared rays).
-Have working knowledge of the effects of electricity and light as it deals with the scalp chemically and physically.
-Utilize problem-solving skills to determine the proper procedure to meet client's needs.
-16.10 Remove conditioner or treatment, if required.
+17.07 Apply treatment or conditioner according to manufacturer's directions.
+17.08 Demonstrate the proper manipulation based on the scalp analysis and client consultation.
+17.09 Have working knowledge of the effects of electricity and light as it deals with the scalp chemically and physically.
+17.10 Application, processing, and removal of all types of conditioner, including bond building repair pre/post treatments, if required.
 Understand the chemical reaction of conditioners/treatments with the water, manufacturing recommendations, and client's needs.

-This course provides an opportunity to learn competencies in hair shaping and instruction in the selection of proper hair cutting, implements and proper style selection.
+Course Description: This course provides an opportunity to learn competencies in hair shaping and instruction in the selection of proper hair cutting, implements and proper style selection.